Flood Watch issued for St Croix, St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 Coastal Flood Advisory issued for Eastern Clay, Eastern Putnam, Inland Flagler, Inland St. Johns by NWS

-Effective: 2022-10-30 15:06:00 EDT Expires: 2022-10-31 06:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
+Effective: 2022-10-31 02:19:00 EDT Expires: 2022-10-31 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.
-Target Area: Eastern Clay; Eastern Putnam; Inland Flagler; Inland St. Johns; South Central Duval; Trout River COASTAL FLOOD ADVISORY NOW IN EFFECT UNTIL 6 AM EDT MONDAY * WHAT...Minor coastal flooding. * WHERE...St Johns River Basin. * WHEN...Until 6 AM EDT Monday. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected.
+Target Area: Eastern Clay; Eastern Putnam; Inland Flagler; Inland St. Johns; South Central Duval; Trout River COASTAL FLOOD ADVISORY NOW IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Minor tidal flooding. * WHERE...St Johns River Basin and its tributaries. * WHEN...Until 8 PM EDT this evening at times of high tide. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected.

 weather.gov